delpapa/SORN_V2/README.md

 ### CountingTask

 This task is the reimplementation of the counting task from the original SORN paper by [Lazar et al. 2009](http://journal.frontiersin.org/article/10.3389/neuro.10.023.2009/full).
+The task consist of randomly alternating sequences of the form 'ABB..BBC' and 'DEE..EEF', with size L = n+2.

+* TODO: fix performance calculation (internal state instead of activity)
+* TODO: improve 'plot_performance.py' script

 ### RandomSequenceTask

 ### NeuronalAvalanches

+* TODO: add plot scripts from FIAS PC
+* TODO: merge with FIAS PC codes and so on...
+* TODO: document properly

 ## License